pranjalverma78/Traffic_Predictor/README.md

 # Traffic_Predictor

-Used stacked GCN-LSTM for Time-Series prediction of traffic on roads using their past traffic records.
+Time series prediction of traffic on roads using stacked GCN-LSTM model on past traffic records of roads.